briandrum/codes.forchagrin.com/_chapters/chapter-505-animals-and-foul.md

 3. _(c)_ Any person aggrieved by an order of the Chief of Police pursuant to subsection (a) herein may appeal such order to the Bedford Municipal Court as established in Section 505.23.
-Any such appeal should be heard within five (5) working days of the date the notice of appeal is filed, subject to the court’s schedule or matters that take priority by law or court policy.
+Any such appeal should be heard within five (5) working days of the date the notice of appeal is filed, subject to the court's schedule or matters that take priority by law or court policy.
 Notice of such hearing shall be given to the person(s) who has allegedly been bitten or attacked by the dog, the parent(s) or guardian(s) of any minor(s) who has